Kendralabs/cluster-config/pages/cluster_config/cluster_config_explore.md

 ### Unique Options

-**cluster-explore** has one unique option
+**cluster-explore** has the following unique option:

- * **--dump**: will output all configurations for every service to standard out allowing to pipe out to the CLI tool of your choosing.
+ * **--dump**: outputs all configurations for every service to standard out allowing to pipe out to the CLI tool of your choosing.

- If the option to dump all configurations to the screen is kept at the default 'no' the user will have to interactively decided what service and configuration group he wants to look at.
+ If the option to dump all configurations to the screen is kept at the default 'no', the user must interactively decide what service and configuration group to look at.

 ## Examples